theSTremblay/taggui-JSON/README.md

 - Customize Json Key names for more descriptions than "Character", "Action", and "Setting"
 - Working on grabbing crops of subimages found in the original image for less noisy tags

+## Fork Information
+This is a fork of TagGUI that adds JSON tagging capabilities.
+For the original project, please visit [TagGUI](https://github.com/jhc13/taggui).

+---
+Original TagGUI Documentation Below
+---

 # TagGUI